biosharp-dotnet/snpit/README.md

 ## Dependencies

-The code requires the BioPython and PyVCF Python packages.
+The code requires the BioPython, Gzip and PyVCF Python packages.
 The above installation process will detect if they already installed in the local machine, and if not, download and install them.

 ## Usage